mahdavim/Neuromatch-academy/README.md

 # Neuromatch-academy
-This repository is for my Neuromatch Academy notebooks both tutorials and projects
+This repository is for my tutorials and projects